Parking Radar: From Schematics to PCB

 • Amplifier: LM358 non-inverting stage with adjustable gain (potentiometer), decoupled rails.

-• Protection: flyback diodes on motor & relay, local decoupling (100 nF).
+• Protection: flyback diodes on motor and relay, local decoupling (100 nF).

-• Power: single 5 V supply; trace class sized for ~210 mA max on the 5 V net.
+• Power: single 5 V supply; trace class sized for about 210 mA max on the 5 V net.

-• Board: ~54 × 63 mm, 2 layers, 0 vias (kept simple for fab); labeled jumpers to select raw vs amplified sensor, filtered vs direct audio.
+• Board: ~54 × 63 mm, 2 layers, 0 vias; labeled jumpers to select raw vs amplified sensor and filtered vs direct audio.

 3D render of the assembled PCB